SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 ```

-- The property values `Error/Warning/Success`  are renamed to `Negative/Critical/Positive`.
+- The `valueState` property values `Error/Warning/Success`  are renamed to `Negative/Critical/Positive`.

 If you previously used it like:
 ```html
 <ui5-dialog state="Error"></ui5-dialog>
 <ui5-dialog state="Warning"></ui5-dialog>
 <ui5-dialog state="Success"></ui5-dialog>
 ```

 Now you have to use it like:
 ```html
 <ui5-dialog state="Negative"></ui5-dialog>